Psykidx420/Psykidx420/README.md

 - 💞️ I’m looking to collaborate on Stake Platform
 - 📫 How to reach me : rishabrathore0@gmail.com
 - 😄 Pronouns: BOB
-- ⚡ Fun fact: Im try hard as
+- ⚡ Fun fact: Im try hard asf

 <!---
 Psykidx420/Psykidx420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.